The Commander (TV series): Series 3 (2006)

-The third installment of the series was first broadcast in 2006, again in the form of one feature length story, split into two parts.
-Series three has never been released on DVD in the United Kingdom, having been broadcast between the release of the first DVD set released by Contender, and the second released by Acorn Media UK who only acquired the rights in 2007.
+The third instalment of the series was first broadcast in 2006, again in the form of one feature-length story, split into two parts.
+Series three has never been released on DVD in the United Kingdom, having been broadcast between the release of the first DVD set released by Contender, and the second released by Acorn Media UK, which acquired the rights in only 2007.
 Monica Dolan joins the cast as DC Pamela Hayes, following the departure of DI Carol Browning.
 DCS Les Branton does not appear in the series.